The Beyonder's Prophecy

 “Wait ...
 Did you ...
 You got a date with her, didn’t you?
 You bastard!
 You’re gonna get to see her again, aren’t you?!”

-Jalen smirked and simply said, “‘Night, dawg.”
+Jalen smiled and simply said, “‘Night, dawg.”

 The next day Jalen had lunch with Sydney on her lunch break.
-Sydney was now more noticeably pregnant at six months.
-She still looked effortlessly stunning though.

 She recently had her nails manicured with periwinkle blue colored acrylic nails.
-Her blond hair cascaded down her shoulders and back in loose waves.
-Her makeup was flawless including her nude-colored lipstick.
-Even her maternity work outfit was stylish.
-Her heels were much shorter now given her pregnancy, but again, Jalen felt privileged to be next to her.
-They were sitting side by side in the booth so they could be more handsy and loving to each other.
+Her blonde hair cascaded down her shoulders and back in loose waves, and makeup was flawless including her nude-colored lipstick.

 “I spoke to my mom on the phone last night.”
 Sydney said.

 “Oh yeah?
 How was that?”
-Jalen replied as he took a bite of his philly cheesesteak sandwich.
+Jalen replied as he took a bite of his Philly cheesesteak sandwich.

 Sydney exhaled.
 “She wants to meet with you one-on-one.
 Says she wants to get to know you better in a more civilized conversation this time.”

 Jalen swallowed his food before answering.
 “This is the same woman who hates my guts for being black and not marrying you, isn’t it?”
-Jalen says chuckling.

 Sydney sighed, rolling her eyes as she took a sip of her iced tea.
 “I never said she hated you for being black.
 I just said she—”